Elecz Electricity Price Signal API

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description explicitly states it is the 'PRICE NOW tool' for current electricity price, specifies the verb 'call when the user asks for the current electricity price', and distinguishes it from siblings (cheapest_hours, best_energy_contract).
+The description explicitly states 'PRICE NOW tool' and 'Call when the user asks for the current electricity price', with a specific verb ('get current price') and resource ('electricity spot price').
+It also distinguishes from siblings by stating 'Current price only → spot_price' versus 'cheapest_hours' and 'best_energy_contract'.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.